 If you want to maximize your settlement, consult a legal professional.
 A lawyer will assess the categories of damages that apply to your case, so you have an idea of the value of your claim.

-Even if you feel fine after the accident or are uncertain of the extent of your injuries, it’s important to seek medical treatment to know for sure.
+Moreover, even if you feel fine after the accident or are uncertain of the extent of your injuries, it’s important to seek medical treatment to know for sure.
 If the doctor recommends a treatment plan, follow it to ensure you’ll receive fair compensation.
+Otherwise, the other party’s insurance company may try to claim that your injuries were not severe or caused by something other than the accident.
+Having medical records can help refute their claims.

 If you want the best outcome for your settlement, taking some time off social media is best.
 If you blatantly share posts or comments on social media, the other party’s lawyer or claims adjusters may use the information against your claim.